 Heat a pan with oil.
 Add the whole spices, then add finely chopped onions.
 Sauté till the onions turn light brown.
 Add in the ginger garlic paste.
 Fry well till it's well cooked.

 Then add the finely chopped tomatoes.
 Simmer for 5 mins, till the tomatoes are nicely mashed.

 Add salt, turmeric, chili powder, coriander powder, and garam masala.
 Mix well and simmer for 5 mins.

 Then add the cooked Moong dal along with the water and simmer again for 5 mins.

 The gravy shouldn't be dry and at the same time not too watery.

 Moong Dal curry was excellent with the Batura I made.

 Whoever thought this will be so yummy!
-But believe me, when I was preparing it was wondering how this might taste with poori, but one bite and I was impressed.
+But believe me, when I was preparing it was wondering how this might taste with poori, but one bite, and I was impressed.
 This is for sure a keeper.

-And since this was only experiment while hubby dear was not around, next week will surely prepare again for him and enjoy it all over again!
+And since this was only an experiment while hubby dear was not around, next week will surely prepare again for him and enjoy it all over again!